aeternity/protocol/channels/OFF-CHAIN.md

 match the state (otherwise, it will not be possible to use the channel later on.)

-In the Aeternity node implementation, the state trees are cached inside the node.
+In the æternity node implementation, the state trees are cached inside the node.
 Note that if the node restarts, cached data is not likely to survive (it is not persisted on each update for performance reasons.)
-The Aeternity node channel FSM automatically recovers the state trees and verifies that the provided state is in fact the last mutually authenticated state.
+The æternity node channel FSM automatically recovers the state trees and verifies that the provided state is in fact the last mutually authenticated state.